 Experimental Design

 Experiments were performed in 180L conical bottomed tanks.
 Each tank was randomly assigned to one of three pH treatments: 1) Local ambient (pH ~ 8.1), 2) pH 7.8, and 3) pH 7.5, with five replicate tanks per treatment.
 Tanks were stocked in a random order with larvae on the same day they hatched.
 Flowthrough water for this experiment was passed through a 5 μm filter and UV sterilized and flow into each tank was 2 L/min.
 The temperature and salinity of all tanks were allowed to vary with seasonal change of the intake water.
 The pH in each tank was adjusted via direct bubbling of CO2 controlled by feedback from Honeywell controllers connected to an in-tank Durafet III pH probe.
 Discrete temperature and pH measurements were collected daily in each tank using a Durafet III pH probe calibrated with TRIS buffer [57].
 Water samples were taken once a week from each tank beginning the second week of exposure, poisoned with mercuric chloride to saturation and analyzed for dissolved inorganic carbon (DIC) and total alkalinity (TA).
-DIC and TA were measured using a VINDTA 3C (Marianda, Kiel, Germany) and a 5012 Coulometer (UIC Inc.) according to DOE [58] using Certified Reference Material from the Dickson Laboratory (Scripps Institute, San Diego, CA, USA;[59]).
+DIC and TA were measured using a VINDTA 3C (Marianda, Kiel, Germany) and a 5012 Coulometer (UIC Inc.) according to DOE [58] using Certified Reference Material from the Dickson Laboratory (Scripps Institute, San Diego, CA, USA [59]).
 The seacarb package [60] in R (V3.6.1, Vienna, Austria) was used to calculate the other parameters of the carbonate system.

 Larval rearing